utxostack/RGBPlusPlus-design/docs/lockscript-design-prd-en.md

 ## **Config Cell** of the Contract

-Both the `RGBPP_lock` and `BTC_TIME_lock` require light node data, necessitating the storage of the associated contract's`type_hash`.
+Both the `RGBPP_lock` and `BTC_TIME_lock` require the [BTC light client](https://github.com/ckb-cell/ckb-bitcoin-spv-contracts/blob/master/contracts/ckb-bitcoin-spv-type-lock/README.md) data, necessitating the storage of the associated contract's `type_hash`.
 To avoid hardcoded dependencies, the concept of Config Cell is introduced here to address this configuration issue.

 When deploying a contract, it is required that both the contract output and the Config Cell output be included within the same transaction.